citra-emu/citra-web/site/content/entry/citra-progress-report-2023-h2/index.md

 Go!
 Go!
 Kokopolo Harmonious Forest Revenge is a 3DS port of a DSiWare title available exclusively as a 3DS North American physical release.
 The physical release happened last year on September 16th 2022, sementing it as part of the dying breath of the 3DS ecosystem.
 Normally games released this late into a console’s lifespan tend to be quick cash grabs, made with existing engines like Unity, which works well on Citra.
 However this case was different, as the game exhibited peculiar discoloration in its tiled graphics that made it quite disorienting to play.

 The problem was also exclusive to the hardware renderers, with the software renderer having correct output, albeit at unplayable frame rates.
 This fact made GPUCode confident that it wouldn’t be hard to track down the issue by figuring out which part of the rendering pipeline was causing the divergent pixel values.
 And this was indeed correct, the issue was quickly found to be from the lighting LUT sampling helpers, where the coordinate to sample from was just a few pixels off compared to the software implementation.
-It appears the game is abusing the LUTs as a sort of colour palette, where even the tiniest differences in sampling would cause incorrect colours to be used.
+These LUTs are simple buffers used by the fixed function lighting unit for its various operation, yet it appears the game is (ab)using them as a sort of colour palette.
+This means that even the tiniest differences in sampling can cause incorrect colours to be used.
 Adjusting the hardware renderers to match the software behaviour was enough to correct all the rendering problems in this game and others, such as 3D Fantasy Zone II.

 {{< single-title-imgs-compare
     ""